 His words made a big impression on us and we had planned a Ping Cars road trip with his help.
 Our destination was going to be Ogata in Akita Prefecture, where we would take part in an eco car race using one of Kokufu’s unique vehicles.
 But just before we were going to publish an interview with Kokufu about his career, and shortly prior to setting off on the road trip, came the sudden news that the artist had passed away in an accident while preparing for his “Floating Conservatory” exhibition at the Aomori Contemporary Art Centre.
 PingMag had never experienced anything like this before and we were all very saddened by the loss of an artist in his prime.

 But after some time the grieving process has to move on and, as Kokufu himself said, look to the future.
-Kokufu’s work will serve as an inspiration for Ping Cars.
+Kokufu’s work will serve as a continued inspiration for Ping Cars.

 For example, take a look at the picture at the top of the article.
-It might look like some Photoshopped image but that really is a sail attached to a car.
+It might seem like a Photoshopped image, but that really is a sail attached to a car.
 What kind of person could come up with these ideas?
-And then actually go ahead and realize them?
-This was Osamu Kokufu.
+And then actually go ahead and realize them?!
+That person was Osamu Kokufu.
 Even more incredibly, all his vehicles, no matter how outlandish, really worked.